-CMNS 350 Mass and Digital Communication Ethics

-This course addresses the ethical problems that arise in the fields of journalism, public relations and advertising, particularly in today's digital media environment.
-Prerequisite: CMNS 301.
+CMNS 350 Mass and Digi Mass and Digital Communication Ethics This course addresses the ethical problems that arise in the fields of journalism, public relations ar nd advertising, particularly in today's digital media envi ronment.
+Prereguisite: CMNS 301.

-This course examines the strategic uses, impacts and implications of emerging and social media, and examines the ways in which social media impacts the daily lives of our society and its individual members.
-It expands the student's knowledge of social media applications in business, advertising and public relations, as well as its use in political movements and the development of communities.
-Co-requisite: ENGL 210.
+CMNS 380 Social Media Campaigns and Strategies 3(3,0) This course examines the strategic uses, impacts and implications of emerg ging and social media , and examines the ways in which social media impacts the daily / lives of our society a nd its individual members.
+It expands the student's knowledge of social media applic ations in business, advertising and public relations, as well as it ts use in political move ements and the development of communities.
+Co-requisite: ENG L 210.

-CMNS 401 | Peace Communication: Media and Conflict Resolution | 3(3,0)

-This course integrates methods, perspectives and concepts of Peace Studies, Culture Communication and Peace Journalism to explain contemporary debates in the global public sphere.
-It considers how cultural stereotypes about ideology, religion and culture frame Arabs and Americans in the mass media.
-RHU students will engage with students from collaborating universities in the United States in online, asynchronous conversation and participate in shared projects that explore the role of the media in influencing Arab and American relations.
+CMNS 401 Peace Communication: Media and Conflict Resolution 3(3,0) This course integrates methods, perspectives and concepts of Peace Studies , Culture Communicat ion and Peace Journalism to explain contemporary debates in th ne global public sphere e.
+It considers how cultural stereotypes about ideology, religion an d culture frame Arabs and Americans in the mass media.
+RHU students will engage with students from collabo rating universities in the United States in online, asynchronous conv /ersation and participa te in shared projects that explore the role of the media in influenc ing Arab and America n relations.
 Co-requisite: ENGL 210.